snappi/snappi.github.io/_docs/cli/snappi-service_init.md

 permalink: /cli/snappi-service/init/
 ---

-# Creating a `snappi.json` file
+# Creating a `snappi-service.json` file
-A configuration file for your service can always be created through any simple text editor, but the CLI also comes with a handy function that walks through the creation process and generates a `snappi.json` file for you.
+A configuration file for your service can always be created through any simple text editor, but the CLI also comes with a handy function that walks through the creation process and generates a `snappi-service.json` file for you.
 To use this tool, simply type:

 ```
-snappi init
+$ snappi-service init
 ```

 This will initate a command line questionnaire that will conclude with the creation of a `snappi.json` file in the